 After a relapse, one can usually trace one’s way back to the source.
 It might come as a surprise, but the cause of relapse is not the manifestation of negative (or positive) events.
 On the contrary, the issue is that somewhere along the line, coping skills and relapse prevention tools were either unlearned or left to collect dust.

 While each relapse might feel like rock bottom, trapdoors pose an ever-present risk of descending to a new low.
 What are these trapdoors?
 Moreover, how does one avoid them?
+Attending an addiction treatment center in New Hampshire is a good place to start, but there are other methods you can start taking advantage of today as well.

 The 9 Most Common Relapse Trapdoors:

-1. The Absence of Social Connection – While it’s hard to trust the source of an internet quote, Albert Einstein is credited with saying: “No problem can be solved from the same level of consciousness that created it”.
+1. The Absence of Social Connection – While it’s hard to trust the source of an internet quote, Albert Einstein is credited with saying: “No problem can be solved from the same level of consciousness that created it.”
 Einstein’s quote relates to recovery because it explains why a healthy peer group is necessary for problem solving and providing the positive energy needed to buoy to a higher level of consciousness.
 In early recovery, the brain is undergoing an intense biological healing process.
 Substance use damages the part of the brain that controls decision making and impulse control, and can also diminish gray matter.
 This means that it’s a good idea to run most (if not all) decisions by someone with a substantial amount of recovery time.
 The wisdom and support of a peer can guide one through the precarious early days, as well as serve as a reminder to continue to use one’s tools as one accumulates more recovery time.
 Furthermore, there is nothing more valuable than a friend who has been through the same trials and tribulations.
 More than anything else, healing from substance use disorder requires unconditional love and support.

 2. A Lack of Accountability – Social connection and accountability go hand in hand.
 Discipline and habit are essential components of sustainable recovery; cultivating discipline and creating habit are nearly impossible without a source of accountability.
 Unfortunately, substance seekers often manipulate the environment to be as conducive to substance use as possible.
 It is imperative, therefore, that a person in recovery find peers who will empower rather than enable.